PaulStoffregen/LedDisplay/readme.txt

 For details, see http://www.arduino.cc/playground/Main/LedDisplay

-This library allows you to send text to an Avago HCMS-29xx LED display.
-The HCMS 29xx displays are pretty little displays that contain a row of 5x7 LED matrices.
+This library allows you to send text to an Avago/Broadcom HCMS-29xx/HCMS-39xc LED MATRIX display.
+The HCMS 29xx/39xx displays are pretty little displays that contain a row of 5x7 LED matrices.

 The displays have a synchronous serial interface.
 You'll need five digital output lines to control them.
 The pins are as follows: